CRA International (NASDAQ:CRAI) Reaches New 12-Month High at $77.58

-CRA International, Inc. (NASDAQ:CRAI)’s share price hit a new 52-week high during mid-day trading on Wednesday .
-The company traded as high as $77.58 and last traded at $77.13, with a volume of 592 shares.
+CRA International, Inc. (NASDAQ:CRAI)’s share price hit a new 52-week high during trading on Wednesday .
+The stock traded as high as $77.58 and last traded at $77.13, with a volume of 592 shares changing hands.
 The stock had previously closed at $75.84.

-CRAI has been the subject of several analyst reports.
-Zacks Investment Research upgraded shares of CRA International from a “hold” rating to a “buy” rating and set a $75.00 price target for the company in a report on Tuesday, March 9th.
-Barrington Research upped their target price on CRA International from $62.00 to $82.00 and gave the company an “outperform” rating in a research report on Monday, March 8th.
+A number of equities analysts recently issued reports on the company.
+Barrington Research raised their target price on CRA International from $62.00 to $82.00 and gave the stock an “outperform” rating in a research note on Monday, March 8th.
+Zacks Investment Research raised shares of CRA International from a “hold” rating to a “buy” rating and set a $75.00 target price on the stock in a research note on Tuesday, March 9th.

-The business also recently declared a quarterly dividend, which was paid on Friday, March 26th.
-Stockholders of record on Tuesday, March 16th were issued a $0.26 dividend.
-The ex-dividend date was Monday, March 15th.
-This represents a $1.04 dividend on an annualized basis and a dividend yield of 1.35%.
-CRA International’s dividend payout ratio is presently 34.55%.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 26th.
+Shareholders of record on Tuesday, March 16th were issued a dividend of $0.26 per share.
+This represents a $1.04 annualized dividend and a yield of 1.35%.
+The ex-dividend date of this dividend was Monday, March 15th.
+CRA International’s dividend payout ratio (DPR) is presently 34.55%.

-A number of institutional investors have recently modified their holdings of CRAI.
-Lazard Asset Management LLC purchased a new position in CRA International in the 4th quarter valued at approximately $96,000.
-Fuller & Thaler Asset Management Inc. boosted its position in shares of CRA International by 0.6% in the 4th quarter.
-Fuller & Thaler Asset Management Inc. now owns 61,651 shares of the business services provider’s stock worth $3,140,000 after buying an additional 361 shares in the last quarter.
-Rhumbline Advisers grew its stake in CRA International by 8.1% in the 4th quarter.
-Rhumbline Advisers now owns 10,507 shares of the business services provider’s stock valued at $535,000 after acquiring an additional 788 shares during the last quarter.
-Bank of New York Mellon Corp increased its holdings in CRA International by 21.0% during the 4th quarter.
-Bank of New York Mellon Corp now owns 76,408 shares of the business services provider’s stock valued at $3,891,000 after acquiring an additional 13,275 shares in the last quarter.
-Finally, Russell Investments Group Ltd. lifted its holdings in shares of CRA International by 2.7% in the fourth quarter.
-Russell Investments Group Ltd. now owns 187,064 shares of the business services provider’s stock valued at $9,524,000 after purchasing an additional 4,893 shares in the last quarter.
-84.10% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Fuller & Thaler Asset Management Inc. boosted its holdings in shares of CRA International by 0.6% in the fourth quarter.
+Fuller & Thaler Asset Management Inc. now owns 61,651 shares of the business services provider’s stock valued at $3,140,000 after acquiring an additional 361 shares during the period.
+Lazard Asset Management LLC purchased a new stake in shares of CRA International during the fourth quarter worth approximately $96,000.
+Bank of New York Mellon Corp increased its stake in CRA International by 21.0% in the 4th quarter.
+Bank of New York Mellon Corp now owns 76,408 shares of the business services provider’s stock valued at $3,891,000 after buying an additional 13,275 shares during the period.
+Foundry Partners LLC increased its stake in CRA International by 4.2% in the 4th quarter.
+Foundry Partners LLC now owns 98,768 shares of the business services provider’s stock valued at $5,030,000 after buying an additional 3,960 shares during the period.
+Finally, Russell Investments Group Ltd. raised its position in CRA International by 2.7% during the 4th quarter.
+Russell Investments Group Ltd. now owns 187,064 shares of the business services provider’s stock worth $9,524,000 after buying an additional 4,893 shares during the last quarter.
+84.10% of the stock is owned by hedge funds and other institutional investors.

 CRA International, Inc, a consulting company, provides economic, financial, and management consulting services in the United States, the United Kingdom, and internationally.
 It advises clients on economic and financial matters pertaining to litigation and regulatory proceedings; and guides corporations through business strategy and performance-related issues.